saifalbaghdadi/Emotion-detection/README.md

 * The network outputs a list of **softmax scores** for the seven classes of emotions.

 * The emotion with maximum score is displayed on the screen.

+## Ideas:
+* Recognize feelings actually from the video, as well as from images, as well as from links.

+* Show a suggestion according to the type of feelings, for example, a text, a quote, a movie, or a music in order to change the person’s mood.
+*
+## Created by:
+* Saif Malkshahi